AnswerDotAI/claudette/README.md

 chat('What direction is the puppy facing?')
 ```

-The puppy is facing towards the left side of the image.
-Its head is
+The puppy is facing toward the camera/viewer, with its head slightly
-positioned so we can see its right side profile, though it appears to be
-looking slightly towards the camera, giving us a good view of its
-distinctive brown and white facial markings and one of its dark eyes.
+angled.
+You can see its face clearly with both eyes visible, and its
+front paws are extended forward on the grass.
+The puppy’s body is
-The puppy is lying down with its white chest/front visible against the
+positioned in a relaxed lying down pose with its face as the focal point
-green grass.
+of the image.

 <details>

-- id: `msg_01AeR9eWjbxa788YF97iErtN`
+- id: `msg_01L6qPiQqqoBUTVCfm2nqg7S`
 - content:
-  `[{'text': 'The puppy is facing towards the left side of the image.
-Its head is positioned so we can see its right side profile, though it appears to be looking slightly towards the camera, giving us a good view of its distinctive brown and white facial markings and one of its dark eyes.
-The puppy is lying down with its white chest/front visible against the green grass.', 'type': 'text'}]`
+  `[{'citations': None, 'text': "The puppy is facing toward the camera/viewer, with its head slightly angled.
+You can see its face clearly with both eyes visible, and its front paws are extended forward on the grass.
+The puppy's body is positioned in a relaxed lying down pose with its face as the focal point of the image.", 'type': 'text'}]`
-- model: `claude-3-5-sonnet-20241022`
+- model: `claude-3-7-sonnet-20250219`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'input_tokens': 239, 'output_tokens': 79, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`
+  `{'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0, 'input_tokens': 241, 'output_tokens': 69}`

 </details>